ahmedssabir/Belief-Revision-Score/README.md

 derive meaningful sentence embeddings that can be compared via cosine similarity.

-For more deatil and [other diversity evaluation](SBERT-caption-eval)
+For more detail and [other diversity evaluation](SBERT-caption-eval)

  Example